ika-rwth-aachen/mqtt_client/README.md

 - MQTT messages received from the broker on MQTT topic `pingpong/ros` are published locally on ROS topic `/pong/ros`;
 - primitive ROS messages received locally on ROS topic `/ping/primitive` are sent as primitive (string) messages to the broker on MQTT topic `pingpong/primitive`;
 - MQTT messages received from the broker on MQTT topic `pingpong/primitive` are published locally as primitive ROS messages on ROS topic `/pong/primitive`.
+- ROS messages received locally on ROS topic `/ping/json` are sent to the broker in JSON format on MQTT topic `pingpong/json`;
+- MQTT messages received from the broker on MQTT topic `pingpong/json` are recieved as JSON and published locally as a ROS message on ROS topic `/pong/json`;
 ```yaml
 broker:
   host: localhost